 Step Six: Clean Up Your Cuticles

 I’m admitting now that before I fell in love with manicures – I hardly paid attention to my cuticles.
-When I started getting my nails done, the manicurist used a Cuticle Pusher (US Similar) and I picked one up.
+When I started getting my nails done, the manicurist used a cuticle pusher and I picked one up.
 Cleaning up your cuticles lets the nail polish go on smoother and prevents hangnails.

 Step Seven: Apply a Base Coat